lbrios/essex-service-design-toolkit/docs/documentation/core/draft-content/content-strategy-formats.md

 Success is:
  - high levels of engagement based on open rates and click rates
  - new subscribers
- - GDPR compliance

 Failure is:
- - a low level of engagement such as low open rate and no click throughs
+ - a low level of engagement based on low open rate and click rates
- - poor housekeeping of subscriber list
+ - high level of unsubscribers

 KPIs: 60% engagement rate